My Prerogative: Critical reception

-The cover received mixed to unfavorable reviews from contemporary critics.
+The cover received mixed reviews from contemporary critics.
 Stephen Thomas Erlewine of AllMusic called the cover "a useless remake, which seems to exist solely for its video".
-Spence D. of IGN said that the lyrics fit perfectly with Spears' relationship with the media at the time.
+Spence D. of IGN said that the lyrics fit perfectly with Spears's relationship with the media at the time.
 He also added: "As for her interpretation, it's an interesting chameleonic diversion that comes off like a mash-up between vintage Prince-styled production, Cameo swagger, and Madonna sultriness, but never seems to capture the gloss and glory of any of the aforementioned influences".
 Lemire called it "utterly unnecessary".
 Louis Pattison of the New Musical Express commented that "judging by the fuck-you sentiments" of the cover, Spears liked to play the role of "[the] pop brat careering off the rails".
 Sarah Hepola of Salon wrote in an article about contemporary teen idols that the cover "became an anthem for teen-idol rebellion".
+In an interview on Club Shay Shay, Brown criticized Spears's cover and felt that she "butchered" the song.